Donald Trump Gets Slammed On Twitter For Hyping ‘52% Overall’ Approval Rating Amid Jacksonville Tragedy

 “How twisted are you?
 [Former Senator John] McCain passed away, there was a shooting in Jacksonville Fl, four people died, and you’re tweeting about your approval rating?
 You are the most vile person and shouldn’t be President for [sic] this great country,” tweeted another user.

-While both tweets have angered Twitter users over Donald Trump’s seeming lack of reaction to the Jacksonville tragedy, The Palmer Report noted that the president was spending his Sunday at one of his golf resorts.
+While both tweets have angered Twitter users over Donald Trump’s seeming lack of reaction to the Jacksonville tragedy, the Palmer Report noted that the president was spending his Sunday at one of his golf resorts.
 The publication, however, cited a report from CNN, which stated that Trump was already briefed by Florida Governor Rick Scott about the situation, meaning he should be aware of what happened in Jacksonville earlier in the day.

 As for Donald Trump’s approval rating, the New York Post reported earlier on Sunday that recent polls have shown it to be “remarkably stable” despite the recent legal developments surrounding his former campaign chairman Paul Manafort and former personal lawyer Michael Cohen.
 Based on polls from the Wall Street Journal and NBC News, Trump has an approval rating of 46 percent for the week of August 18 to 22, which is lower than the 52 percent rating he tweeted about on Sunday night.